Venkatasiva-18/QuickServe-Localized-Service-Discovery-and-Booking-App/README.md

 # ServiceSpot - Professional Service Booking Platform

 A modern, full-stack web application that connects customers with verified service professionals.
-Built with **React**, **Spring Boot**, and **PostgreSQL**, ServiceSpot streamlines the process of finding, comparing, and booking trusted service providers.
+Built with **React**, **Spring Boot**, and **MySQL**, ServiceSpot streamlines the process of finding, comparing, and booking trusted service providers.

 ---